deathstalkr/rock-paper-scissors/README.md

-a simple stone-paper-scissors game written in JS
+a simple rock-paper-scissors game written in JS